hexa-org/policy/README.md

 ## Introduction

-IDQL's objective is to standardize access policy across the cloud and the stack usable in standalone deployments all the way to hybrid multi-cloud scenarios.
+IDQL's objective is to standardize access policy and associated APIs across the cloud and the stack usable in standalone deployments all the way to hybrid multi-cloud scenarios.

+IDQL specifications can be found [here](specs/Specifications.md).

 ### Why Is IDQL Needed?
 IDQL's goal is to produce a unified policy system because: